muzzarellimj/check/docs/report.md

 may be best.
 All checklist items will be formatted in the chosen file format and be presented with a file that can be printed, downloaded, or copied into another application.

+### Registration via Trung Cao

+As users use and interact with our Check app, it is essential for users to have registration and un-registration for accounts feature as users can create their own tasks, see a list of tasks, modify tasks, and delete tasks as they wish.
+Users can also decide to delete their account if they no longer want to use the Check app.

 ### Searching via Quentin Roa

 The search api uses the /search/:query and /search modules to allow for search functionality. :query is where you put